19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (3) Where a company is limited both by shares and by guarantee or does not have a share capital, subsection (1) shall have effect as if the members or policy holders of the company were shareholders in the company.

-(4) If the percentage of total rights to vote or participate in decision-making differs as between different types of voting or decision-making, the highest of those percentages shall apply for the purposes of this Part.
+(4) If the percentage of total rights to vote or participate in decision‑making differs as between different types of voting or decision‑making, the highest of those percentages shall apply for the purposes of this Part.

 ### Meaning of “interest in share”